dd32/td-gh-ex/readme.txt

 HOW TO CREATE A LINK PORTAL
 ===========================
-If you only want to display weblinks you can install this plugin: https://wordpress.org/plugins/page-links-to/ While creating a post you can add the URL (website) of your choice.
+If you only want to display a list of links you can install this plugin: https://wordpress.org/plugins/page-links-to While creating a post you can add the URL (website) of your choice.
-Clicking the postlink will redirect you to this URL (so the post will not open).
+Clicking the post link in frontend will redirect you to this URL (so the post will not open).

 HOW TO CHANGE HEADER IMAGE